sgsfak/ocgeo_fdw/README.md

 ### Create a "Server"

 The server provides global information about the OpenCageData API.
-The only configuration option is the API endpoint.
+The only configuration option required is the API endpoint.
 The server can be defined as follows:

 ```sql
 CREATE SERVER ocdata_server FOREIGN DATA WRAPPER ocgeo_fdw